- Step 1: Install Docker on Personal Machine (Mac Laptop)

 $ brew install docker-machine

-Step 2: Install Docker on a Linux Instance (Docker Host in DAIR)
+Step 2: Install Docker on an Ubuntu Linux Instance (Docker Host in AWS)

-In this step, you will install Docker on a Linux instance (named “docker-demo”) in the DAIR Cloud.
-If you are unsure how to create a Linux instance in DAIR, refer to the “Creating a Linux Instance” Section of the How to Use DAIR Cloud Resources – Technical Guide.
-This “docker-demo” instance will become your Docker Host where you can deploy one or more Docker containers.
+In this step, you will install Docker on an Ubuntu Linux instance (named “docker-demo”) in AWS.
+This “docker-demo” instance will become your Docker Host, where you can deploy one or more Docker containers.
 Start by SSHing to your DAIR instance before running the following commands.

 Use your Username and SSH key name and replace XXX.XXX.XXX.XXX with your instance EIP (external public or floating IP)